Soft Tournament Equilibrium: Preliminaries and Notation

 Both the Top Cycle and the Uncovered Set satisfy several desirable axiomatic properties that make them attractive as choice functions.
 We briefly mention a few key properties here; for a comprehensive treatment, see \citet{Brandt2016}.

-\begin{enumerate} \item \textbf{Non-emptiness:} Both $\TC(T)$ and $\UC(T)$ are always non-empty for any tournament $T$. \item \textbf{Condorcet consistency:} If a Condorcet winner $a^*$ exists (i.e., $a^* \succ_T b$ for all $b \neq a^*$), then $\TC(T) = \UC(T) = \{a^*\}$. \item \textbf{Monotonicity:} If $a \in \TC(T)$ and we strengthen the position of $a$ by adding more edges from $a$ to other agents, then $a$ remains in the Top Cycle of the new tournament. \item \textbf{Stability:} The Top Cycle and Uncovered Set are stable in the sense that they do not change if we remove agents that are not in the solution. \end{enumerate}
+\begin{enumerate} \item \textbf{Non-emptiness:} Both $\TC(T)$ and $\UC(T)$ are always non-empty for any tournament $T$. \item \textbf{Condorcet consistency:} If a Condorcet winner $a^*$ exists (i.e., $a^* \succ_T b$ for all $b \neq a^*$), then $\TC(T) = \UC(T) = \{a^*\}$. \item \textbf{Monotonicity:} If $a \in \TC(T)$ and we strengthen the position of $a$ by adding more edges from $a$ to other agents, then $a$ remains in the Top Cycle of the new tournament. \item \textbf{Stability and refinement:} The Top Cycle is stable under removing agents outside the solution.
+The Uncovered Set is a finer refinement of the Top Cycle whose behavior under deletions is more delicate, but it retains the central Condorcet-consistency and non-emptiness properties needed here. \end{enumerate}

 These properties provide a strong normative foundation for using the Top Cycle and Uncovered Set as evaluation criteria.